ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 Additional requirements may apply for certain collections.
 Review the individual collection repositories for more information.

 Please make sure your module meets these requirements before you submit your PR/proposal.
-If you have questions, reach out via ``#ansible-devel``, Ansible's IRC chat channel on `irc.libera.chat <https://libera.chat>`_ or the `Ansible development mailing list <https://groups.google.com/group/ansible-devel>`_.
+If you have questions, reach out via the ``#ansible-devel`` chat channel (using Matrix at ansible.im or using IRC at `irc.libera.chat <https://libera.chat>`_) or the `Ansible development mailing list <https://groups.google.com/group/ansible-devel>`_.

 Contributing to Ansible: subjective requirements
 ================================================